What is a hotel classification?

 Four star hotel classification

-Although they may not be quite as luxurious as 5 star hotels, guests still pay for a premium service.
-Again, the specific requirements vary depending on the regulatory agency, but four star hotels usually have a variety of room and hotel suite options, 24-hour room service, and a number of in-house facilities such as swimming pools, spas, gyms, restaurant, meeting rooms, business centres and secure parking garages.
+Although not quite as luxurious as 5-star hotels, guests pay for premium service.
+Requirements vary by regulatory agency, but typically include variety in room and suite options, 24-hour room service, and numerous facilities such as swimming pools, spas, gyms, restaurants, meeting rooms, business centers, and secure parking.
+They are generally considered luxury hotels.

 Five star hotel classification